iamwilhelm/use.gpu/packages/shader/README.md

 vec4 getColor(); // linked at run-time
 ```

 This allows you to split up and organize your GLSL code as you see fit, as well as create dynamic shader permutations.
+It also lets you bind shaders at run-time without immediate linking, thus providing an equivalent of GLSL closures.

 `@use-gpu/shader` supports GLSL 4.5 and uses a [Lezer grammar](https://lezer.codemirror.net/) for the parsing.